JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/Write_Up.md

 The Ticketmaster Ticket Price Prediction App is **a web-based application** designed to predict the price of event tickets using historical event data.
 It leverages a machine learning model trained on a variety of event features to help users decide the optimal time to purchase tickets.
 The data utilized was obtained via Ticketmaster API and selenium.

+### The dataset

+The dataset is obtained by Selenium.
+I asked for a developer API, but the sensitive information like prices have already been removed.
+It has 819 rows.
+I truncated some features, and kept some key features regarding the price of the events to train the model.
-The dataset used for training includes the following features:
+The training dataset includes the following features:

 **Classification Segment**: The broad category of the event, such as Arts & Theatre, Sports, Music, or Miscellaneous.